Free Beaches in New Jersey

 There are so many things to do in Atlantic City, and enjoying the free beaches is certainly one of them.
 Surfers can ride the perfect wave on Downtown Beach at Raleigh Avenue, Crystal Beach at New Hampshire Avenue or the Delaware Avenue Beach.
-Kayakers and wind surfers are allowed at the Jackson Avenue Beach, and anglers can throw in a line on the beaches from 10 am – 6 pm.
+Kayakers, wind surfers and boogie boarders are allowed at the Jackson Avenue Beach.
 Learn more about Atlantic City beaches.

 Barnegat Township was one of the leading sea ports in the region, located right on the Barnegat Bay.
 It now offers a public dock for boat launching, crabbing and fishing, along with a boardwalk and the beach.
 Also at your leisure, you may go on the historic walking tour throughout downtown.
 Learn more about Barnegat Beach.

 Discover small pockets of beaches nestled between bustling marinas, where you can watch sailboats, fishing boats and other seafaring vessels as they venture into the sparkling waters.
 These beaches are conveniently located near a number of seafood restaurants, shops and fishing rental spots.
 Learn more about Highlands Beach.

 Ideal Beach, Middletown Township

 For sunbathers looking for a quiet beachfront retreat, Ideal Beach is … well, ideal.
 It offers less congestion without a boardwalk, great fishing, bird watching and plenty of peace and quiet.
 Learn more about Ideal Beach.